syncfusion-content/fileformat-docs/File-Formats/Presentation/Xamarin.md

 //Adds text into the shape.

 shape.TextBody.AddParagraph("In 2000, AdventureWorks Cycles bought a small manufacturing plant, located in Mexico.
-It manufactures several critical subcomponents for the Adventure Works Cycles product line.
+It manufactures several critical subcomponents for the AdventureWorks Cycles product line.
 These subcomponents are shipped to the another location for final product assembly.
 In 2001, the plant became the sole manufacturer and distributor of the touring bicycle product group.");

 //Creates new memory stream to save Presentation.